 "You know what your problem is?"
 I called as I landed behind him.
 "You're all bulk and no technique."

-I blinked out of the way again.
+I blinked out of range before the feathers could clip me.

 "Oh, we're flying now?"
-I called out.
+I called, squinting up at him.
 "Fine, I'll come to you."

-I vanished and reappeared mid-air a few meters above him.
+I blinked, reappearing mid-air above him.

-He reeled, losing balance, and I followed with a triple flip down his back, leaving behind a trail of tiny frost explosions that detonated on impact.
+I stomped down on his halo.
+Sparks of divine light shattered outward, and he reeled, losing balance.
+I followed with a triple flip down his back, leaving behind a trail of tiny frost explosions that detonated one after another.

 BOOM-BOOM-BOOM!